 The primary role of a merchant service provider is to allow you to receive the funds as quickly and securely as possible.
 It simply acts as an intermediary and protects the stakes of all the parties involved in the process.
-Some of the best merchant service providers include Leaders, Flagship, Fattmerchant and Payment Cloud.
+Some of the best merchant service providers include Leaders, Flagship, and Payment Cloud.

-The merchant service providers offer a range of products and solutions.
+The merchant service providers products and solutions vary.
 Some of the most common ones include:

 Apart from cards, the other modern payment methods include mobile payments, such as from PayPal, and contactless, RFID-enabled payments, such as Apple Pay and Google Pay.
 Merchant service providers also offer solutions to help you accept payments through all these methods.